Kotlin/analysis-api/Writerside/topics/KaSymbol.md

 : A symbol location kind (e.g., top-level or class member).

 `val origin: KaSymbolOrigin`
-: A place the symbol comes from (e.g., a source, a library or a compiler plugin).
+: A place the symbol comes from (e.g., a source, a library, or a compiler plugin).

 `val psi: PsiElement?`
 : A PSI element corresponding to the declaration.
 Might be `null` for certain, usually synthetic, origins.